International Flights to China

 Internal flights are the quickest and most convenient way to cover the large distances when travelling in China.
 During our tours transport methods include; flights, trains, coaches and private cars with air-co.

-Each carriage is numbered.
-Each bunk is numbered.
-This is shown on your ticket.
-In the carriage each 4-berth cabin is also numbered.
-This is not shown on your ticket, and can confuse you.
-E.g. you are in Carriage #6, berth 7.
+Each carriage is numbered and each bunk is numbered, which is shown on your ticket.
+In the carriage each 4-berth cabin is also numbered, which is not shown on your ticket, e.g. you are in Carriage #6, berth 7.
 Berth 7 will actually be in cabin 2 (Cabin 1 has berths 1-4; Cabin 2 has berths 5-8 etc).

-Cabin 7 will therefore have berths 25-28.
+You will need to go to the waiting room for your train number and destination.
+In large stations the information is in Chinese and English, and in the smaller stations you can ue the train number to see which platform / waiting room to use.
+Doors from the waiting room to the platform will be opened when the train arrives, and close 5 minutes before it leaves.
+However, on some of the smaller trains the procedure is different.
 Once the doors are open, find the right platform.
-Don’t underestimate this task, it may involve quite a bit of walking, and some stairs.
-One waiting room may give access to many platforms.
-Sometimes you can get on early (avoiding the mad scramble) with the help of your guide who can pay a porter a few Yuan to give you early access to the platform.
+Don’t underestimate this task, it may involve quite a bit of walking, and some stairs, as one waiting room may give access to many platforms.
+Sometimes you can get on early, with the help of your guide, who can pay a porter a few Yuan to give you early access to the platform.
 The main point is GET THERE IN GOOD TIME.

 Taking a taxi is a most comfortable, easy and secure way of getting around any city in China.
 There are plenty of them available, simply hail one and the next available taxi will pull over for you.
 Prices vary from city to city, but on the whole they are quite affordable costing you only a few £ pounds each time.
 Tip; make sure when you get in the taxi they turn their metre on!